 To educate and exemplify ways of sustainability and respect for the environment

-To present a variety of musical genres reflecting the cultural cross-currents of Canada
+To present a variety of musical genres reflecting the cultural cross-currents of Portage la Prairie, Manitoba, and Canada

 To support up and coming musician talent with stage experience and exposure with seasoned and professional fellowship

-Whoop & Hollar Folk Festival is a non-profit organization and annual festival in Portage la Prairie, Manitoba that creates and celebrates community through music, art, and nature.
+Whoop & Hollar Folk Festival is an award-winning, non-profit organization and annual festival in Portage la Prairie, Manitoba that creates and celebrates community through music, art, and nature.

 By means of its year-round programming, Whoop & Hollar is focused on promoting, supporting, and expanding the unique identity of its local arts and culture scene.
 The grassroots organization is 100% volunteer-driven.